wildforaging/site/docs/index.md

 ---

-*For legal purposes, we must state that this site is for informational purposes only.
+*The content found on this site is for informational purposes only.
 Please do not consume anything from the wild if you are uncertain.*